DamianSheldon/DamianSheldon.github.io/source/_posts/2018-09-13-web-technical-interview-part-3.markdown

 Reference:[Object-oriented JavaScript for beginners](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_JS)

 ###12.Javascript作用链域?
+A:
+When code is executed in a context, a scope chain of variable objects is created.
+The purpose of the scope chain is to provide ordered access to all variables and functions that an execution context has access to.
+The front of the scope chain is always the variable object of the context whose code is executing.

+If the context is a function, then the activation object is used as the variable object.
+An activation object starts with a single variable defined called arguments (this doesn’t exist for the global context).
+The next variable object in the chain is from the containing context, and the next after that is from the next containing context.
+This pattern continues until the global context is reached; the global context’s variable object is always the last of the scope chain.

 ###13.谈谈This对象的理解。
 A:In most cases, the value of this is determined by how a function is called.